Updated on January 18, 2023

 However, even with engineers on-board with fixing the problem, taking on technical debt as a whole is an overwhelming proposition.
 So we’ve broken down how to address technical debt into two broad categories: changing attitudes and approaches about the work within the team, and prioritizing the debt to tackle it strategically.

-This could also be considered the “people side” of addressing technical debt within the team.
-Engineers are likely on board with the existence of technical debt, and the need to pay it down.
+Engineers are likely on board with the existence of technical debt and the need to pay it down.
 But tangible adjustments on the ground are needed in order to manifest as practical changes in process and workflow.

 These are some approaches suggested by industry leaders to aid in altering attitudes and approaches to technical debt within an engineering team.